Alfred-2000/E-Commerce/README.md

 #Execute inside postgresql to create database:
 ---------------------------------------------------------------------------------
 DROP DATABASE IF EXISTS ecommerce;
+REVOKE ALL PRIVILEGES ON SCHEMA public FROM ecommerceuser;
 DROP USER IF EXISTS ecommerceuser;
 CREATE DATABASE ecommerce;
 CREATE USER ecommerceuser WITH PASSWORD 'password';